real2two/real2two/README.md

 ## 📌 My best projects.

-Currently, I don't have any open source project currently I am proud of.
-There might be something coming soon...
+Currently, I don't have any open source project I am proud of currently.

 I'm working on a web-based game called Hidodie!
 This would be my *very first video game*, and I plan on releasing a demo during Summer 2022.
+This project will become open source in the near future.
 (I'm currently on my 4th HTML reattempt making this game.)

 ## 📂 Other projects I've made.

-Some of these projects might not be open source and not have code quality I am proud of.
+These projects are might not be open source or not have good code quality.

 ---